Carolingian schools: Actual spreading

-The Irish Teachers
+The Irish teachers

-Associated with the extension and promotion of the Carolingian revival of education are the names of various Irish teachers, competitors of Alcuin, who certainly share in the credit of having been the first masters of the schools.
+Various Irish teachers, competitors of Alcuin, were also associated with the early spread of the movement.
 According to the St. Gall chronicler who wrote the Life of Charlemagne dedicated to Charles the Fat (d.
 888), two Irish monks arrived in France before Alcuin had received Charlemagne's invitation.
 Having set out their stall in the marketplace to somewhat boastfully teach wisdom, they were received by the emperor with honour, and one of them placed at the head of the palace school.
 The story, however, is not accepted as entirely reliable.

-We know for certain that after Alcuin left the court of Charlemagne, one of these monks Clement the Irishman (Clemens Scotus) succeeded him as master of the palace school, and that he had pupils sent to him even from the monastery of Fulda.
+After Alcuin left the court of Charlemagne, one of these monks Clement the Irishman (Clemens Scotus) succeeded him as master of the palace school, and that he had pupils sent to him even from the monastery of Fulda.
 The grammarian Cruindmelus, the poet Dungal of Bobbio and Bishop Donatus of Fiesole were among the many Irish teachers on the Continent who enjoyed the favour of Charlemagne.
 The anonymous Hibernicus exul also wrote at his court.
 Indeed, the emperor, according to Einhard, "loved the strangers" and "had the Irish in special esteem".

 His successors likewise invited the Irish teachers to their court.
 Louis the Pious was the patron of the Irish geographer Dicuil, Lothair II stood in a similar relation to the Irish poet and scribe Sedulius Scottus, founder of the school at Liège, and Charles the Bald equalled his grandfather in his affectionate esteem for the Irish teachers.
 Under him Elias taught at Laon, Dunchad at Reims, Israel at Auxerre, and the greatest of all the Irish scholars, Johannes Scotus Eriugena, was head of the palace school.

-Naturally the Irish teachers flocked to the places already known to them by the missionary activity of their fellow-countrymen of former generations We find them at Reichenau, St. Gall and Bobbio, "a whole herd of philosophers" as a ninth-century writer expresses it.
-Every monastery or cathedral school at which they appeared soon showed the effect of their influence.
+Other Irish scholars taught at Reichenau, St. Gall and Bobbio.
 To the curriculum already in vogue in the Carolingian Schools the Irish teachers added the study of Greek, and wherever they taught philosophy or theology (dialectic and the interpretation of the Scriptures) they drew largely from the writings of the neo-Platonists and from the works of the Greek Fathers.